FMMT666/launchpad.py/README.md

 buttons, the second set, "shift-mode" is activated by holding down one of the mode buttons while pushing a number button.

-So, if the "cue" page is active and you try to activate an LED in the "loop" page, that will not be visible until you activate that page.
+So, if the "cue" page is active, and you try to activate an LED in the "loop" page, that will not be visible until you activate that page.